-The book will be available at the end of April in a limited edition of 5 unique copies, numbered and signed.
+The book will be available at the mid of May in a limited edition of 5 unique copies, numbered and signed.

 P R E O R D E R H E R E to secure the copy.